 Our Founder, Mike Waldron, served in the initial invasion of Iraq in the Marine Corps Infantry.
-Five years after combat he began experiencing severe symptoms of PTSD, which lasted for years to come.
-During that time life became very difficult to live, the only thing he looked forward to was going to sleep.
-The VA published a study stating 22 veterans killed themselves every day during this time.
-Mike felt like he nearly became one of those 22 veterans.
+Five years after combat, he began experiencing severe symptoms of PTSD which lasted for years.
+During that time, life became very difficult and the only thing he looked forward to was going to sleep.
+When the Department of Veteran Affairs published a study stating 22 veterans killed themselves every day, Mike felt like he nearly became one of those 22 veterans.
 The next closest to this is the 23rd Veteran.
-Since 9/11 an estimated 3,321,125 veteran's have been in this position, planning or attempting their own suicide.
+Mike was not alone.
+Since 9/11, an estimated 3,321,125 veterans have been in his position, planning or attempting their own suicide.

-23rd Veteran now describes a veteran who has felt death was a viable option, they are still here and helping other veterans.
+23rd Veteran is a veteran who has felt death was a viable option, but who is still here and now helping others.

 "Donating to 23rd Veteran is my chance to serve those who've sacrificed so much for me".- sustaining donor